google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/payment-request/payment-request-ux-considerations.md

 the user the opportunity to add non-standard information from the user such as delivery instructions or perhaps some feedback on the shopping experience.
-This can not be done directly within the Payments Request API, however it is possible to show a UI element such as a `textfield` if the payment has been successful.
+This can not be done directly within the Payment Request API, however it is possible to show a UI element such as a `textfield` if the payment has been successful.